Our 3 Locations

 Sometimes this happens because the throat muscles become relaxed as you fall asleep.
-Eventually they collapse into the airways, cutting off the oxygen supply.
+Eventually, they collapse into the airways, cutting off the oxygen supply.
 Other times, a person’s tongue may simply fall into the back of the throat, which also cuts off the airway passages.
-This is particularly prevalent in individuals that sleep on their back.
+This is particularly prevalent in individuals that sleep on their backs.

 When this occurs night after night, it causes a person to become sleep deprived.
 That has negative effects on everything they do and causes them to function less effectively.